 Each term, chapters determine their own rosters of who may live in the house.
-This is not restricted to solely members, however it is encouraged that it be primarily members of the organization and a minimum of 75% must be members of the fraternity/sorority.
+This is restricted to solely initiated members.
 House Managers work with Fraternity and Sorority Life staff to complete this.
-Chapters must meet an occupancy requirement of an average of 95% for the academic year.
+Chapters must meet an occupancy requirement of an average of 92% for the academic year.
 Occupancy is determined at the end of Week 2 each term.
-If a chapter fails to meet the occupancy requirements, they will be billed $3,000/bed under 95%.
+If a chapter fails to meet the occupancy requirements, they will be billed $3,000/bed under 92%.
 Additionally, if a chapter consistently does not meet occupancy, they will be subject to review with the potential of losing their house.
+If you lose someone from your roster, you will be responsible for filling their spot if there is more than a month before the next term spots, or unless previously decided upon conditions apply.

 In addition to individuals living in the house, members in good standing will also have key card access to the house.
 The Office of Fraternity and Sorority Life reserves the right to restrict access for those who misuse it.
 Additionally, common areas within the house may be restricted if the chapter violates policies or misuses the space.